Best Beginner Mountain Bikes For Under $1000 In 2021

 Norco Storm 1

-The Norco Storm 1 is an incredibly capable bike as Norco have maximised every aspect of this hardtail.
-The highlight is the air sprung RockShox Silver Solo Air 30 fork with 100mm travel and the ability to fine-tune this suspension fork to your needs.
-While the 2x9 speed Shimano drivetrain offers reliably smooth shifting and together they allow you to tackle tough trails.
+The Norco Storm 1 is still one of the best affordable mountain bikes in 2021, designed to be an an incredibly capable bike as Norco have maximised every aspect of this hardtail.
+The suspension is taken care of with a Suntour XCM HLO DS fork with 100mm travel for finely tuned performance on the trails.
+Brand new for 2021 is the clear standout feature on the Storm 1, the 1x11 speed Shimano drivetrain offers reliably smooth shifting and together they allow you to tackle tough trails.
+The 1x setup is simple and efficient and in line with high end bikes which are just a slight step up with a 1x12 speed groupset, however it is still incredibly good as 1x11 speed was top of the ranger until the last few years.
 The Storm 1 is built with a lightweight and durable X6 alloy frame with longer reach, slacker head tube angle and steep seat tube angle which help you ride with more powerful and efficient pedalling, as well as better climbing traction and control while descending.

-You’ll ride in control on the WTB Ranger 2.25” tyres and Tektro hydraulic Disc Brakes which give you all of the braking power you need on the trails.
+You’ll ride in control with the Tektro M275 Hydraulic Disc Brakes with 160mm rotors which give you all of the braking power you need on the trails.
 The Norco Storm 1 offers similar capabilities to more expensive bikes and is built to impress.Shop Norco Storm 1 Range

-The Cube Aim SL brings advanced German design and technology at an affordable price.
-The Aim SL is built with an Aluminium Lite frame with internal cable routing and a Suntour fork with 100mm travel and remote lockout.
-The highlight is the powerful Shimano MT200 Hydraulic Disc Brakes with 160mm rotors and incredibly crisp braking performance.
-The 3x9 speed Shimano drivetrain and Shimano Altus Shifters is more than up to the task when it comes to taming trials.
-The Aim SL comes in both 27.5” and 29” wheels with Cube’s size split system which gives you the perfect fit.
-The bike really earns the SL tag, built to be super light and perform without the high price tag.Shop Cube Aim SL Range
+The Cube Aim Pro brings advanced German design and technology at an affordable price which doesn't compromise quality.
+The Aim Pro is built with an Aluminium Lite frame with internal cable routing and a Suntour XCT Disc fork with 100mm travel for agile and snappy performance.
+One of the highlight are the powerful Tektro M275 Hydraulic Disc Brakes with 160mm rotors and incredibly crisp braking performance so that you can ride with confidence on the dirt.
+The 3x9 speed Shimano drivetrain and Shimano Rapidfire-Plus Shifters are more than up to the task when it comes to taming trials with the range of gears to tackle any climb or descent.
+The Aim Pro comes in both 27.5” and 29” wheels with Cube’s size split system which gives you the perfect fit.
+The bike really earns the Pro tag, built to be super light and perform like a boss without the high price tag, ideal for the entry-level rider who wants to grow into an adventurous riderShop Cube Aim SL Range

 Merida Big Nine 20